 Rockefeller Wildlife Refuge

-Rockefeller Wildlife Refuge borders the Gulf of Mexico for 26.5 miles and extends inland toward the Grand Chenier ridge, a stranded beach ridge, 6 miles from the Gulf.
+Located in southwestern Louisiana, Rockefeller Wildlife Refuge borders the Gulf of Mexico for 26.5 miles and extends inland toward the Grand Chenier ridge, a stranded beach ridge, 6 miles from the Gulf.
 When the Rockefeller Foundation donated the property to the state in 1919, the refuge encompassed approximately 86,000 acres.
 However, beach erosion has taken a heavy toll on the refuge, and the most recent surveys indicate only 71,000 acres remain.

 LDWF has conserved the wildlife and habitat on Rockefeller Wildlife Refuge through biological management for more than 100 years.
-Today, the refuge serves as a test site for marsh management strategies to limit saline encroachment, reverse marsh deterioration, and provide productive wildlife habitat.
+Today, the refuge serves as a test site for marsh management strategies to limit saltwater intrusion, reverse marsh deterioration, and provide productive wildlife habitat.
 Staff also provide land management guidance to private landowners of marshland, as well as expertise regarding the wise use coastal wetlands and other wildlife and fisheries resources.

 Some mineral development is also allowed on the refuge.
 Negative environmental impacts of mineral development have been kept to a minimum thanks to a cooperative relationship between wildlife managers and mineral production companies, and revenues generated from mineral leases help fund wildlife management on the refuge.